minqiaowang/on-premise-adg/setup-environment/setup-environment.md

-## Step 1: Prepare the Primary Database
+## **Step 1:** Prepare the Primary Database

-3. Open up the hamburger menu in the left hand corner.
+1. Login to the Oracle Cloud Console, open the hamburger menu in the left hand corner.
 Choose **Resource Manager > Stacks**.
 Choose the **Compartment** that you want to use, click the  **Create Stack** button. *Note: If you are in a workshop, double check your region to ensure you are on the assigned region.*

     ![](./images/cloud-homepage.png " ")